LuizPH0/analise-rodoprima-transportes/README.md

 ## Observação

-A parte do dashboard no Looker Studio deve ser feita manualmente usando os dados carregados no BigQuery.
+A parte do dashboard no Looker Studio foi feita manualmente usando os dados carregados no BigQuery.